 This page is the brochure for your selected program.
 You can view the provided information for this program on this page and click on the available buttons for additional options.

 The Loyola Program in India offers students the opportunity for summer study in regions of North India that are striking for their cultural diversity, natural beauty and historical richness.
 The program will be based in Dharamsala, located in the Kangra Valley in the shadow of the Dhauladhar range of the Himalayas.
 Dharamsala is the center of India’s Tibetan refugee community and the seat of the Tibetan Government in Exile.
-In addition to experiencing immersion in Tibetan Buddhist culture, students will visit Delhi, one of India’s largest and most historic cities and India's capital; the Taj Mahal, the jewel of Indian Muslim architecture located in Agra; Amritsar, site of the Sikh Golden Temple; and Tso Pema, the “Lotus Lake” sacred to Buddhists, Sikhs and Hindus.
+In addition to experiencing immersion in Tibetan Buddhist culture, students will visit Delhi, one of India’s largest and most historic cities and India's capital; the Taj Mahal, the jewel of Indian Muslim architecture located in Agra; Haridwar and Rishikesh, important Hindu pilgrimage sites on the Ganges River; Amritsar, site of the Sikh Golden Temple; and Tso Pema, the “Lotus Lake” sacred to Buddhists, Sikhs and Hindus.
 Students will visit social services programs to learn about their work in India.
-They will visit Hindu and Buddhist temples, Sikh gurdwaras, Tibetan Buddhist monasteries, a Sufi shrine, and hear talks by traditional Tibetan teachers.
+They will visit Hindu, Buddhist and Jain temples, Sikh gurdwaras, Tibetan Buddhist monasteries, a Sufi shrine, and hear talks by traditional Tibetan teachers.

 The Summer Program in Dharamsala, India is open to all students in good standing at Loyola or their home university.
-Students will take courses in Development of Social Thought, and Cultures of North India and Tibet.
+Students will take courses in Religious Ecologies of South Asia and Cultures of North India and Tibet.
 Lodging in Dharamsala will be in comfortable (usually double) rooms in a Tibetan guesthouse.
-In Delhi we will explore the Pahar Ganj (old bazaar) area, visit the Gandhi Museum and Memorial, and the Nizam ud-Din Dargah (tomb and shrine for a famous Sufi saint).
+In Delhi we will explore the Pahar Ganj (old bazaar) area, Digambar Jain Temple, and the Nizam ud-Din Dargah (tomb and shrine for a famous Sufi saint).
 A day-trip to Agra will take us to see the Taj Mahal, a UNESCO World Heritage site.
 On the trip to Tso Pema (the lake where Padmasambhava, the legendary founder of Tibetan Tantric Buddhism, is said to have been reborn from a lotus), we will visit cave-dwelling Tibetan nuns, Tibetan Buddhist monasteries, Hindu temples, and a Sikh gurdwara.
 In Mandi we will see Hindu temples and sites sacred to Padmasambhava and his consort Mandarava.
 In and around Dharamsala we will visit the Main Temple of the Dalai Lama, the Tibet Museum, the Tibetan Children’s Village, and take an optional trek up Triund mountain to spend two nights in a rustic lodge in an alpine meadow.
-Click here to view the 2014 itinerary.
+Click here to view the Loyola_2015_Itinerary.

 Before leaving for India, each student will be paired with a Tibetan mutual learning partner in Dharamsala.
 The partners will exchange messages before our departure, and after our arrival they will meet for conversations.
 This will introduce the students to Tibetan culture and help the Tibetan partners practice their reading, writing and speaking of English.